 - 3 counts of domestic violence in the presence of a child

-According to court documents filed in the case, the incident began when Bate and his wife got into an argument, leading to Bate headbutting her, slamming her head into a door, choking her, and restraining her to the bed.
+Sunday's incident began when Bate and his wife got into an argument, leading to Bate allegedly headbutting her, slamming her head into a door, choking her, and restraining her to the bed.

-During that time, prosecutors say, Bate was threatening to kill his wife while in front of their three children.
+Bate is also accused of threatening to kill his wife while in front of their three children.
 At one point, Bate's wife was able to call 911 and hang up, resulting in law enforcement being summoned to the scene.

-When a neighbor was driving down the street, officials say Bate also fired a shot at their vehicle, barely missing the driver, who was able to flee from the scene.
+As a neighbor drove down the street, Bate fired a shot at their vehicle, barely missing the driver, who was able to flee from the scene.

-Investigators say when they searched Bate's home, they found 3 Molotov cocktails.
+Investigators said when they searched Bate's home, they found 3 Molotov cocktails.

 The prosecutor shared their thanks and condolences to those impacted by the tragedy, saying, "We express our deepest condolences to everyone affected by this tragedy and wish to thank the Weber County CSI, Brigham City Police Department, and all other investigating agencies for their assistance in the investigation, which is ongoing."